itsDevNext/DevNext-waffer-xp/README.md

 ## License

-This project was developed for the DevNext Hackathon.
+This project was developed by DevNext Team for Amad Hackathon.